ashryanbeats/ccq/readme.md

 For now, you'll need to download and execute the script directly (`./path/to/ccq.sh`), or create an alias for it in your shell profile.

+Use the `-f` flag to kill Photoshop.
+Use wisely; this is dangerous.

 ## Included image

 The included image comes from Unsplash.com, and is licensed under Creative Commons Zero, as noted here: